Continuous Patrolling and Hiding Games: Patrolling games

 \subsection{A general upper bound}

 Our goal is now to obtain a general upper bound for the value of patrolling games.
-As in \cite{alperngal2003}, let us introduce the maximum rate at which the patroller can discover new points of $Q$.
+As in \citep{AlpGal:Kluwer2003}, let us introduce the maximal rate at which the patroller can discover new points of $Q$.